ameba23/lowtechnetwork/docs/alternative_energy.md

-As a last resort, it is possible to use old car batteries which no longer will charge to 12v (which you often find discarded) as 9v batteries, which can power, for example, 3 led bike lights soldered together in series (2xAAA batteries=3v) to get the last bit of power from them.
+As a last resort, it is possible to use old car batteries which no longer will charge to 12v (which you often find discarded) as 9v batteries, which can power, for example, 3 led bike lights soldered together in series (2xAAA batteries=3v) to get the last bit of use out of them.

 Large 180ah truck-style batteries can often be found in tempory traffic lights used for roadworks.
 However there are roumours that these